BSmith25/NYC_Neighborhood_Twitter_Project/README.md

 # NYC_Neighborhood_Twitter_Project
-This project collects tweets that are geolocated in NYC and stores them in a PostgreSQL database, and assigns a neighborhood to each tweet based on its coordinates (more to come . . . )
+This project collects tweets that are geolocated in NYC and stores them in a PostgreSQL database, assigns a neighborhood to each tweet based on its coordinates, makes wordclouds for the top 10 neighborhoods by tweet count, and counts the occurences of certain words/concepts in each of the top 20 neighborhoods.
+The final step will be categorizing neighborhoods based on the occurence of the words in tweets from the neighborhood in order to help direct people to a good NYC neighborhood to move to.

 NYC_Tweet_Download.py streams tweets through the Twitter API with tweepy and stores them in a PostgreSQL database.
 In order to run this code, the following must be done: